seas-cs32/chap08/README.md

-This directory contains everything needed for Chapter 8 (i.e., Problem 8 in Act I, Scene III (Numbers)).
+This directory contains everything needed for **Chapter 8 (What is My Problem?)** in

-**Files for STUDENTS**
+*Computational Thinking and Problem Solving*.

-`ale01.py`: The starter code for ALE #1.
+`ale02.py`: The starter code for ALE #2.
 Its code contents are the same as ALE #5 from Chapter 6.

 `images/photobomb[1-3].jpg`: Three images of Waldo moving through Harvard Yard.